Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 How to Reset Your Furnace

 You can reset your furnace by cutting the power to the unit via the service switch or the breaker.
 Leave it off for about 30 seconds and then turn it back on.
-This will clear the board and let the unit try to restart so you can watch to see what is happening.
+This will clear the board and the unit will try to restart so you can watch to see what's happening.

 It happens more often than you might think!